May Mailman: Deputy solicitor general of Ohio (2021–2023)

 Davis resigned from her White House position in the days after the January 6 Capitol attack.
 By March 2021, she had begun serving as the deputy solicitor general of Ohio.
 That month, Davis had got engaged to David Mailman, a former professional baseball player.
-The two moved to Houston, got married in June, and had three children, born in 2022, 2024, and 2025.
+The two moved to Houston, got married in June, and had three children.
 May served as director of the Tenth Amendment Center for Ohio.
 She had left both roles by July 2023.

 Independent Women's Forum (2023–2025)

 In February 2021, Davis was named as a fellow of the Independent Women's Forum.
 She had become the group's senior legal fellow by April 2023 and—after serving as vice president of Restoring Integrity and Trust in Elections—was named as the director of the Independent Women's Law Center in January 2024.
 Mailman opposed president Joe Biden's revised Title IX rules that redefined gender identity and stated that the organization would sue the administration.
-She served as the head of RBG PAC, a super PAC that ran advertisements seeking to associate Supreme Court justice Ruth Bader Ginsburg's stance on abortion with Donald Trump's stance.
+She served as the head of RBG PAC, a super PAC that used over $20,000,000 donated by Elon Musk to run advertisements that targeted women between the ages of 18 and 45, seeking to associate Supreme Court justice Ruth Bader Ginsburg's stance on abortion with Donald Trump's stance.

-Deputy assistant to the president and senior policy strategist (January–August 2025)
+Senior policy strategist (January 2025–February 2026)

 On January 18, 2025, Mailman was named as deputy assistant to the president and senior policy strategist.
 According to The New York Times, she assisted the Trump administration in forming its education policy and encouraged attorney general Pam Bondi to prosecute doctors who perform gender-affirming surgeries using a law against genital mutilation.
 In May, CNN reported that several universities had privately began to negotiate with Mailman to avoid punitive action from the Trump administration.
 Mailman was involved in negotiations to secure settlement agreements with Columbia University, Brown University, Cornell University, Northwestern University, and Harvard University, among other schools.

+Post-government work (2026–present)

 On August 3, 2025, CBS News reported that Mailman had left the Trump administration two days prior to start her own government affairs firm.
+In February 2026, Mother Jones reported that she was continuing to negotiate on behalf of the Trump administration in its dispute with Harvard University.